microsoft/TemplateStudio/docs/getting-started-developers.md

 To speed up the execution and development experience, we have created a [VsEmulator application](../src/test) which can be used to launch and test the *Windows Template Studio* Wizard.
 This application, as well as the Wizard assembly, are available thru the UI.sln solution.
 To use it, follow this steps:

 1. Open the UI.sln solution
-2. Set the "test\VsEmulator" project as "StartUp"
+2. Set the "test\VsEmulator" project as `Startup Project`
 3. Start debugging (`F5`) or start without debugging (`Ctrl+F5`).

 Using this solution while authoring templates or improving the Wizard have the following advantages:

-1. Speed up the development since it does not deploy the VSIX to the VS Experimental instance every time you build.
+1. Speed up the development since it does not deploy the `VSIX` to the VS Experimental instance every time you build.
 2. Simple and lightweight run / debug experience since it does not require to launch another instance of Visual Studio.

-So we encourage to use this solution for the general template authoring or code development and, once you are done, make some final local tests using the Installer.sln or Big.sln solution.
+So we encourage to use this solution for the general template authoring or code development and, once you are done, make some final local tests using the `Installer.sln` or `Big.sln` solution.

 ### Accessible UI